nwii/ProjectLP/README.md

 # ProjectLP
-Converts Beatsaber To be played on a novation launchpad MK2
+Converts Beatsaber To be played on a novation launchpad MK2, So far only works for MK2 Launchpads (more on the way)

 Uses these resources: